-Directions will be available on our website for those that are not familiar with where we are.
+Directions are available on our website for those that are not familiar with where we are.
 Please DO NOT stop at the historic Olivina arch, but go further down Arroyo Road about 1.3 miles till you see our wrought iron gates.
-Gates will be locked open during the period of 8 a.m. to Noon and then re-opened from 5:00-6:30 p.m. for pickup of your oil.
+Gates will be open during the period of 8 a.m. to Noon and then re-opened from 5:00-6:30 p.m. for pickup of your oil.

 Olivina strives to produce the freshest extra virgin olive oil that is possible by milling our olives as quickly as possible after harvesting the olives.
 We have the latest technology in Italian milling equipment from Alfa Laval to produce our estate grown & milled olive oils.